GuillaumeDespaux/moonshot-project/documents/management/project_charter.md

 The main goal of the project is to eliminate the task of roll call in the morning and afternoon for companies or schools.
 By doing so, the time cost of this task will be reduced to 0 hours per week for the administration.

 ## Scope
-This project must create a new ARDUINO hardware, configurable only by the administration of the building.
-The users/students will need a card to identify themselves for roll call when arriving.
-The system should not require interaction from the administration, except for the initial setup.
+This project must create a new hardware, only configurable by the administration of the building.
+The users will be needed to use a card to identify themselves when arriving.
+Then once identified, they will be asked to validate on their computer a demand to confirm their arrival (2FA).
+The system should not require interaction from the administration, except for the initial setup and the consultation of documents.

 ### Constraints
-- Users/students can exchange their cards to respond for someone else.
+- Users can exchange their cards to respond for someone else.
 - Video identification is not allowed.
 - Fingerprint identification is not allowed.
+- Users can use their personal devices rather the one given by one organization.

-To bypass these restrictions, the solution is to use a method for double authentication of the user/student.
-This will create a software that confirms 100% the presence of a specific user/student.
+To bypass these restrictions, the solution is to use a method with double authentication from the user.
+This will conduct to create a software that confirms 100% the user's presence.

 ### Compatibility
 Here is a list of devices that must be supported depending on the platform: